Kzax01/AWS-Security-Aerosecure/SecurityHub/01_Implementing_AWS_Security_Hub/README.md

-# Part 1 : How to Implement AWS Security Hub for Threat Detection
+## Part 1 : How to Implement AWS Security Hub for Threat Detection

+Welcome to this new project!

+---

 ## Context: Compliance & Proactive Threat Detection 🛡️
 AeroSecure has migrated its critical systems to AWS, hosting applications for aircraft maintenance, telemetry, and real-time monitoring.
 With this transition, new security risks have emerged: